 Ideally, you should be looking for colors that complement the color scheme of your suit and shirt.
 It is helpful to use the color wheel below.
 This is not an exact science, but helps to provide ideas for colors that will complement what you are wearing. **Note that if you draw an imaginary line that equates to 5:55 on your clock, you will see a separation between ‘cool’ and ‘warm’ colors.

-This aesthetic contrast between warmer colors such as yellow, orange and red contrasts well with the ‘cooler’ colors of green, blue and indigo, resulting in combinations that are both visually and emotionally appealing.
+The aesthetic contrast between 'warmer' colors such as yellow, orange, and red with the ‘cooler’ colors of green, blue and indigo, result in combinations that are both visually and emotionally appealing.

-For a direct contrast (which is often bold), wear a tie that directly contrasts the color of your shirt i.e the color directly across from your color of choice on the color wheel.
+For a direct contrast (which is often bold), wear a tie that directly contrasts the color of your shirt, i.e the color directly across from your color of choice on the color wheel.
 Hence, with a blue shirt, you could wear an orange or a rust colored tie.
-Truth is, most people are not going to wear an orange tie.
+Unfortunately, the reality is that most people are not going to wear an orange tie.